psarngadharan/Papers/README.md

 ## How to Use
 - Click the links to access the full papers.
 - Some journals may require a subscription.
-Contact me if you need access.
+However, the PDF files are available in the repository for stress-free and economical access.
+Click on the PDFs and enjoy reading.

 # Citation